Vishal132003/SMS_Spam_Detection_using_Naive_Bayes/README.md

 ## Overview
 This project predicts whether an SMS message is spam or not using the Naive Bayes algorithm.
 The model is trained on a labeled dataset of text messages, where each message is categorized as either "ham" (not spam) or "spam".
 It helps automatically filter unwanted or promotional messages from genuine ones.
+You can access the deployed web app here: SMS Spam Detection App:-https://smsspamdetectionusingnaivebayes-4pc5fdq4oiksrfvhumn9bm.streamlit.app/

 ---